hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 Kinds of KIDS files
 ^^^^^^^^^^^^^^^^^^^
 There are 4 kinds of files.
-The first three are varitions on each other; the 4th is different.
+The first three are variations on each other; the 4th is different.

 1. Single Build (most common)
-2. Combined Build - Mutiple Single builds combined into one file
+2. Combined Build - Multiple Single builds combined into one file
 3. Multibuild     - An "envelop" build with a combined build
 4. Global Extract Build (least common)

-The first three are variations on KIDS builds; the last lets you dump a global from one system and load it onto another system.
+The last lets you dump a global from one system and load it onto another system.

 A really brief detour on the Patch Module (PM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^